At a Glance

 ✨Tip Number 3

-Demonstrate your leadership skills by sharing examples of how you've successfully managed or supported a team in the past.
-Highlighting your ability to lead and motivate others will resonate well with the hiring managers.
+Demonstrate your leadership skills by sharing examples of how you've successfully managed a team or project in the past.
+Highlighting your ability to lead and motivate others will be crucial for the Assistant Service Manager role.

 ✨Tip Number 4